benjamindean/flutter_vibration/README.md

 ## iOS

-Supportes vibration with duration and pattern on CoreHaptics capables devices, on older device pattern is emulated but vibration are always 500ms long.
+Supports vibration with duration and pattern on CoreHaptics devices.
+On older devices, the pattern is emulated with 500ms long vibrations.